 “I am blessed to be dually called as both a Pastor and a Parent.”

 Rev. Rogers currently resides in Wilton, CT with her husband Jon and their two sons Sammy and Simon, ages 6 and 9.
 They will be moving to Scarsdale at the end of the school year.

 “I value a life-long commitment to spiritual growth and practice, individually and in community.”

-Rev. Rogers expects to complete her Doctorate of Ministry from Andover Newton Theological School in 2018.
+Rev. Rogers completed her Doctorate of Ministry from Andover Newton Theological School in May, 2018.
 Her project is dealing with the grief surrounding perinatal loss.
 She is a proud member of the Next Generation Leadership Initiative of the United Church of Christ and is in the class of 2025, and also serves as Dean at Silver Lake Conference Center in Sharon, Connecticut.

 We are excited to be moving forward together with Reverend Kelly Hough Rogers on our spiritual pathway.
 As she notes:

 “Love does not need a theology before we give it form.
 We must never forget who Jesus called us to be.
 We worship because thousands of years ago, Christ wanted his followers not only to remember him but also to recall what we communicate when we make our discipleship visible.”